esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 $ brew install freetds
 ```

-Then, please modify `tools/travis-setup-db.sh` script to use proper FreeTDS paths.
+Then, please modify `tools/travis-setup-db.sh` script to use the proper FreeTDS paths.
 Find a configuration block starting with `[mongoose-mssql]`.

 * In case of Ubuntu, you don't need to change anything.